OrderLab/Anduril/README.md

   mvn install -DskipTests
 ```

-In Kafka cases that using Gradle, we need to run the targe integration test in workload to get its class.
+In Kafka cases that using Gradle, we need to run the targe integration test in workload to get its class file.
 ```bash
   ./gradlew clean
   ./gradlew jar